 - Surplus funds transferred to the City is projected to increase in 2020 with implementation of the second phase of water surplus transfer rate as well as growth.
 Water is up $1.3 million, electric $1.0 million and gas $0.1 million.

 - Total Labor and Benefits budget increase is 2.1 percent.

 - Capital spending is reduced from 2019 to better align with long-term financial goals.

 The revenue requirement for water and wastewater services to support continued reliable, quality services has increased by $7.1 million and $1.4 million respectively.

 Through an organization-wide effort, Springs Utilities has systematically prioritized all major projects and programs.
-Only the most critical expenditures are included in the 2020 Proposed Annual Operating Budget.
+Only the most critical expenditures are included in the 2020 Annual Operating Budget.